 - must be safely disposed of.

 Refurbishment of appliances and computers provides jobs and these items are then reused in needy schools and communities.
-Useful, scarce and valuable metals and other substances are extracted by recycling, while toxic e-waste is disposed of in special hazardous waste facilities.
+Useful, scarce and valuable metals and other substances are extracted by recycling, while toxic e-waste is disposed of at special hazardous waste facilities.
 Examples of potentially toxic items include the old type of computer screens (CRT) and fluorescent tubes.